JulienPalard/peps/pep-0xxx.rst

 It's an opened sphinx issue [9]_, but we'll need it so we'll have to work on it.
 Translated, fuzzy, and untranslated paragraphs should be differentiated.
-(Fuzzy paragraphs have to warn the reader what it's reading may be out of date.)
+(Fuzzy paragraphs have to warn the reader what he's reading may be out of date.)